AnthonyByansi/MicrosoftFabric-Exploratorium/02-Lakehouses_and_Spark/exercise.md

-# Exercise: Exploring and Ingesting Data with a Microsoft Fabric Lakehouse
+# Exercise: Exploring and Ingesting Data with a Microsoft Fabric Lakehouse- Practical Scenario

 In this exercise, you will immerse yourself in hands-on tasks that will deepen your understanding of Microsoft Fabric Lakehouses.
 By actively engaging with the platform, you'll gain practical experience in creating a lakehouse, ingesting data, and exploring its features.